Crispin Blunt: Foreign policy

 Blunt has been described as "a long-term critic of Israel".
-He is a co-director of the International Centre of Justice for Palestinians, and in October 2023 he announced the group's intention to prosecute UK government leaders for "aiding and abetting war crimes in Gaza" amid the Gaza war, warning his colleagues in Westminster of the peril of guilt through complicity.
+He was a co-director of the International Centre of Justice for Palestinians, and in October 2023 he announced the group's intention to prosecute UK government leaders for "aiding and abetting war crimes in Gaza" amid the Gaza war, warning his colleagues in Westminster of the peril of guilt through complicity.
+In 2023, Blunt became the first Conservative MP to call for a ceasefire during the Israel-Palestine conflict.